filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 **Deadlines**

 A _deadline_ is a period of `WPoStChallengeWindow` epochs that divides a proving period.
-Sectors are assigned to a deadline on ProveCommit, calling either `miner.ProveCommitSector`, or `miner.ProveCommitAggregate`, and will remain assigned to it throughout their lifetime.
+Sectors are assigned to a deadline on ProveCommit, by calling either `miner.ProveCommitSector`, or `miner.ProveCommitAggregate`, and will remain assigned to it throughout their lifetime.
 Recall that Sectors are also assigned to a partition.

 A miner must submit a `miner.SubmitWindowedPoSt` for each deadline.